-In September 2020, Apple updated its popular Apple Watch lineup, introducing an entirely new model of Apple Watch: Apple Watch SE.
+In September 2020, Apple updated its popular Apple Watch lineup, introducing an entirely new model of Apple Watch: the Apple Watch SE.
 This new model offers many of the Apple Watch features that have made the device so popular over the years, but at a much more competitive price starting at $279.
 As an even lower-cost option, Apple continues to sell the Apple Watch Series 3, which first arrived in 2017, for $199.

 As these two models composite the lower-cost Apple Watch offerings and share many features, including a Retina Display, water resistance, and an optical heart sensor, it may not be immediately clear which model is better for you.
 Is it worth purchasing the older, cheaper Series 3 to save some money?
 Our guide helps you to decide which of these two Apple Watch models is best for you.